Chart Color Schemes

 Millicent faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.7%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common (7.4%), followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
-Trade and technical skills are prominent, with 39.2% of residents aged 15+ holding vocational credentials - advanced diplomas (7.1%) and certificates (32.1%).
+This presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 7.4%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
+Vocational credentials are also prominent, with 39.2% of residents aged 15+ holding such qualifications - advanced diplomas at 7.1% and certificates at 32.1%.

-A substantial 24.6% of the population is actively pursuing formal education, including 10.5% in primary education, 8.0% in secondary education, and 1.7% in tertiary education.
-Millicent's four schools have a combined enrollment of 814 students, serving distinct age groups with three primary and one secondary school.
+A total of 24.6% of the population is actively engaged in formal education, including 10.5% in primary, 8.0% in secondary, and 1.7% in tertiary education.
+Millicent's four schools have a combined enrollment of 814 students.
+The area offers varied educational conditions with three primary schools and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education